 If the front desk offers 24/7 service, then you can arrive at any time.
 If not, if you call in advance, perhaps you will be accommodated, but there is no guarantee that this will happen.

-What’s the Latest You Can Check Into a Hotel?
+The Latest You Can Check Into a Hotel

 The latest you can check into a hotel varies on a hotel-to-hotel basis.